 Our customer feedback indicates that hybrid mattresses are the best type for sex, followed by innersprings; foam, latex, and airbed mattresses are not as good for sex, say owners.
 However, each couple should look at all of the performance factors listed above when deciding which mattress is best for them.

-To compare different mattress brands based on sex and other performance factors, please visit our Sleep Product Database.
+To compare different mattress brands based on sex and other performance factors, please visit our Mattress Database.